Tygron/python-tygronsdk/examples/README.md

 ### Credentials
 When an example is run for the first time, the shell may prompt for a username and password with which to create a credentials file.
 This file will be stored in the current directory and will be accessed for future runs of the examples.
 It is recommended to have a separate account in your domain with access rights set such that the account has access to the Editor features, but not to administrate other users within the domain.

-**SECURITY WARNING: The credentials file will store the credentials in plain text (albeit base64--encoded), which is not a secure form.
+**SECURITY WARNING: The credentials file will store the credentials in plain text (albeit base64-encoded), which is not a secure form.
 Be aware of the implications of storing the username and password in a plain-text file, do not place it in shared folders, and do not share it with other users unless explicitly intended.**

 ### Available examples
-The following examples are available
+The following examples are available.

 #### Basics
 These examples are excellent starting points for developers just starting out with the Tygron Platform, the SDK, or both.